GoogleChrome/web-vitals/README.md

 Calculates the [LCP](https://web.dev/articles/lcp) value for the current page and calls the `callback` function once the value is ready (along with the relevant `largest-contentful-paint` performance entry used to determine the value).
 The reported value is a [`DOMHighResTimeStamp`](https://developer.mozilla.org/docs/Web/API/DOMHighResTimeStamp).

 If the `reportAllChanges` [configuration option](#reportopts) is set to `true`, the `callback` function will be called any time a new `largest-contentful-paint` performance entry is dispatched, or once the final value of the metric has been determined.
-This can be useful when debugging, but in general using `reportAllChanges` is not needed (or recommended) for measuring these metrics in production.
-Even without `reportAllChanges`, the `onLCP()` function will monitor all LCP changes but only invoke the callback when needed.
+Regardless of whether `reportAllChanges` is used, the final reported value will be the same as the `onLCP()` function will monitor all LCP changes throughout the entire lifespan of a page, but without `reportAllChanges` it only invoke the callback when needed rather than on every larger LCP.

 #### `onTTFB()`